 - 2.11.1 If the sustainability appraisal finds that adoption of the Plan has the potential to result in significant sustainability effects then proposals on how such effects are monitored are to be agreed. - 2.11.2 The Adopted Plan will have taken account of responses to consultation on the published draft Plan and on the published Sustainability Appraisal Report.
 An adoption statement would record: - How sustainability considerations were integrated into the plan; - How the Sustainability Appraisal Report has been taken into account; - How the opinions and consultations have been considered; - The reasons for selecting the alternatives underpinning the final plan; as well as - The measures to be taken to monitor the effects of the strategy. - 2.11.3 SEA guidance indicates that the existing monitoring arrangements of the plan and for other plans can be used to obtain the required information.
-Particular attention will be paid to the monitoring proposals to ensure that they are practical and within anticipated resource constraints. - 2.11.4 Monitoring that will be undertaken by the Council or other organisation as identified in the Adoption Statement that will be published during April 2013.
+Particular attention will be paid to the monitoring proposals to ensure that they are practical and within anticipated resource constraints. - 2.11.4 Monitoring that will be undertaken by the Council or other organisation as identified in the Adoption Statement that will be published as soon as possible after the Local Plan is adopted, in line with Regulation 26 of the Town and Country Planning (Local Planning)(England) Regulations 2012.

-3. APPRAISAL OF LOCAL PLAN POLICIES
+3 APPRAISAL OF LOCAL PLAN POLICIES